 These are the conditions for you to apply:

 - Your Company must operate in an industry different from the following: (i) Management, (ii) Treasury, investment or financing, (iii) Real Estate (construction, acquisition, management, development, sale, rental, etc.).
-After having raised funds under the tax shelter, you cannot longer modify the industry of your business to the aforementioned ones
+After having raised funds under the tax shelter, you can no longer modify the industry of your business to the aforementioned ones.

 If you meet these conditions, you can attract any Belgian taxpayer to invest up to €100,000 per year in your Company.